 - Congestive heart failure (when your heart becomes too weak to pump blood due to high blood pressure or narrowing arteries)

-- Sudden death from a heart attack or other cardiac event or infarction that causes sudden reduced supply of blood to the heart
+- Heart attack or other cardiac event or infarction that causes sudden reduced supply of blood to the heart

-The Bottom Line on the Effects of Alcohol on the Heart
+The Bottom Line on Alcohol and Your Heart

-If you already suffer from any of the above heart conditions or have a family history of heart disease or stroke, your cardiologist and physician will advise you to limit or even avoid consuming alcohol.
-You will also be told to stop drinking alcohol if you’re taking medications that can lead to potentially serious, even life-threatening, risks when mixed with even a small amount of alcohol.
+If you already suffer from any of the above heart conditions or have a family history of heart disease or stroke, your doctor may advise you to limit or even avoid consuming alcohol.
+You may also be told to stop drinking if you’re taking certain medications that, when mixed with alcohol, can lead to potentially serious or even life-threatening complications.

 Have questions about alcohol and your heart health?
-Talk to your doctor.
-If you don’t have a primary care physician, consider partnering with an MDVIP-affiliated physician.
+Talk to your primary care doctor.
+If you don’t have one, consider partnering with an MDVIP-affiliated physician.
 MDVIP doctors have the time to work with you to help you prevent and control cardiovascular disease.
 Find a physician near you and begin your partnership in health »